IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 The Helmholtz Equation of State (EoS) classes serve as a common core for pure component property packages where accurate and thermodynamically consistent pure component properties are required.
-New substances can be added by providing parameter files.
-These Helmholtz EoS functions use ExternalFunction, so the IDAES binary extensions are required.
+New substances can be added by providing parameter and expression files.
+The Helmholtz EoS functions use ExternalFunction, so the IDAES binary extensions are required.

-This page describes the standard HelmholtzStateBlock.
+This page describes the standard HelmholtzParameterBlock and HelmholtzStateBlock.
 For more information on accessing property expressions using a function-like interface, or adding and modifying substance parameters see the following pages.
-There are also two modules available for backward compatibility ``iapws95`` and ``swco2``, which are the same as the general module, just with the component automatically set to ``"h2o"`` or ``"co2"`` respectively.
+There are also two modules available for backward compatibility ``iapws95`` and ``swco2``, which are the same as the general module, just with the pure component automatically set to ``"h2o"`` or ``"co2"`` respectively.

 .. toctree::
   :maxdepth: 1